CDCgov/NWSS/docs/wval_readme.md

     - The logic first assesses if the site-combo has been online < 182 days and calculates baseline iteratively for rows meeting that condition
     - If the site has been online > 182 days, the logic assesses if the current sample collect date (hereafter, date) is the closest date in time *after* either Jan 1 or Jul 1
         - To do this, the script determines what half of the year the current row's date is in: Jan to Jun or Jul to Dec
-        - Then the logic assesses if the number of days from the current date to either Jan 1 or Jul 1 (depending on half of year) matches the minimum distance for the window determined by the relevant site-combo, year, and half-year.
+        - Then the logic assesses if the number of days from the current date to either Jan 1 or Jul 1 (depending on half of year) matches the minimum distance for the window determined by the relevant site-combo, year, and half-year
         ```python
         # window to determine the minimum days to the nearest target date for each site in each half year
         window_min_date = Window.partitionBy(